candynamix/can_dynamix/README.md

   ## Introduction

   Team Dynamix is a part of group GWANGJU CANROBOT.
 We get together twice a month to study about robots (include ROS, robot controler and programmings ..)  just for fun.
-So very low level now but studing go on endless.
   <img src="https://github.com/candynamix/can_dynamix/blob/master/gjcanrobot.jpg" width="300">